FAQ: Internship Funding

 Interview TIPS and EXAMPLES:

 • Interview someone who is doing what you hope to do someday.
 For example, if you are applying for funding to do an internship with a veterinarian and you hope to someday be a vet, then interview a vet, not a vet assistant.
 If you are applying for funding to do an internship with a judge, interview a lawyer or a judge.
-If you are doing an internship with a congressional office, call your local congress representative’s office and talk with the director.
+If you are doing an internship with a congressional office, call your local congressional representative’s office and talk with the director.
 Pick your interviewee based on what you hope to do someday, and then relate it to your internship opportunity and how this internship will help you in your career goal.
+It is highly recommend that you do not interview a family member.

 • If you cannot find someone to interview, try using the Sewanee Gateway, Sewanee’s online alumni directory.
 Login with your Sewanee email address and Banner ID as your password.
 Go to Advanced Search, and then search by Job Position.